Content audits enable you to outsmart competitors

 Employees who brought smartphones to work changed the game.
 IT departments learned to cope with what they couldn’t stop: Bring Your Own Device (BYOD).

 New technology spawned new buying behaviors.
 Today we search the web before buying a new car, camera, or book.
 We compare retail prices with Amazon prices.
-People check user reviews.
-We hear what peers say on social media.
-All of this activity is out in the open.
+People check user reviews for social proof.

 Consumers now set the agenda for communicators and marketers,